sjbrown/1kfa/resolution_cards/character_move_sheet.md

 levels = ['r2', 'r1', '0', 'g1']
 ```

-    ✗: GM Move
+    ✗:
     ----
     ✓: You arrive, the GM answers one question
     ----
-    ✔: You arrive, the GM answers one question | gray progress
+    ✔: You arrive, the GM answers one question [gray progress]
     ----
-    ✔✔: Smooth move | green progress
+    ✔✔: Smooth move [green progress]

 **Details**: Name an aspect of the environment that the GM hasn't described yet.
 Make it something that will help you get into an advantageous position.
 Jump, clamber, swing, etc. to that position.